 The White Hurricane was formed by two storm fronts’ combined forces colliding with gale-force winds bringing 35-foot monstrous waves and driving snow and ice that doomed anyone caught out on the big lake.
 The most significant losses in lives and ships occurred on Lake Huron, where 27 were lost or severely damaged.
-All told, 19 ships went to the bottom of the lake, and a total of 248 souls were lost.
+All told, 19 ships lost in the 1913 Great Lakes storm, and a total of 248 souls were lost.
 Many of the ships that went down were along the Michigan Thumb coastline.

-The 1913 storm remains the most devastating natural disaster ever to strike the Great Lakes.
+The 1913 storm remains the most devastating natural disaster and worst storms on the Great Lakes.

 It was a cool Wednesday, November 5th, in Detroit.
 Temperatures were hovering around 30F, a typical late fall day.
 The weather forecast in The Detroit News called for “moderate to brisk” winds for the Great Lakes, with occasional rains Thursday night or Friday for the upper lakes (except on southern Lake Huron), and fair to unsettled conditions for the lower lakes.

 On Thursday, November 6th, the storm was organized over Minnesota and western Wisconsin.
 An arctic blast of cold air was starting to creep in on North Dakota.
 Forecasts across the region predicted high winds and falling temperatures through Saturday.